cfsworkload/mobileTelco/README.md

 - **[Eclipse](https://eclipse.org/downloads/) Luna v4.4.2 or higher** - Eclipse is needed to run a java application to upload hotspot data to the Cloudant Geo database.
 When installing Eclipse, select Eclipse IDE for Java EE Developers.

 #### Other Notes
-- The IBM MobileFirst Platform Foundation on IBM Containers does not currently run Windows OS but a virtual machine with Linux can be used to run the scripts.
+- The IBM MobileFirst Platform Foundation on IBM Containers does not currently run a Windows OS but a virtual machine with Linux can be used to run the scripts.

 ## Sign up and log into Bluemix and DevOps
 Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
 When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.

 ## Get a public IP in your Bluemix space
-This solution requires a free public IP.
+This solution requires a free public IP address.
 In order to determine if a public IP is available, you need to find the number of used and your max quota of IP addresses allowed for your space.

 To find this information: